saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

   - ETCD
   - Kube-controller-manager
   - Kube-scheduler
-  - DNS server for Kubernetes services.
+  - CoreDNS for Kubernetes services
   - Kubelet
   - Kube-proxy
   - Container Runtime(Docker,Podman)

-**Worker Node** components include
+**Worker Node** component includes
   - kubelet
   - Kube-proxy
+  - CoreDNS for Kubernetes services
   - Each node runs a container runtime

 like Docker, and an agent that communicates with the master (kubelet).
 Nodes (Worker Nodes) expose compute, networking and storage resources to applications.
 They can be virtual machines (VMs) running in a cloud or bare metal servers running within a data center.